dreamineering/business-administration/docs/growth/business-advisors/README.md

 If you need help with making tough decisions below is a list of resources you can talk to about growing your business.
 We are confident that whatever strategy you agree to from working with these professionals will be actionable in Gensolve.

-Before you recruit a consultant we highly recommend reading [Trillion Dollar Coach](https://www.trilliondollarcoach.com/) so you know what to look for.

 [[toc]]

 ## Accountants